BrendelGroup/BWASP/INSTALL.md

 drawbacks.
 However, if desired, you can of course install all the required software and packages individually on your computer system.
-The singularity [recipe file](./Singularity) in this repository should serve as a guide to perform such an installation.
+The Singularity [definition file](./bwasp.def) in this repository should serve as a guide to perform such an installation.
 The `bwasp.sif` container was built on the
 [current long-term supported Ubuntu 20.04 distribution](https://www.ubuntu.com/download/desktop)